The Delicious Crescent

 What to Serve With It?

 Mirchi ka salan is often served with biryani.
-It is a classic combination and we have two popular recipes for that - Chicken Biryani and Lamb Biryani.
+It is a classic combination and we have some popular recipes for that - Lamb Biryani and Vegetable Biryani.

 But this creamy gravy can also be served along with plain rice, lemon cauliflower rice, dill rice, etc. Make it a main course with plain rice on the side.